tbusser/docpad-plugin-markit/README.md

                               // This is only for full CommonMark compatibility.
 ```

-In addition there are two custom options.
+In addition there are some Markit custom options.
 These are the default configurations for these options:
 ```
+highlighterWrapper : null     // When useHighlighter is true this option can be
+                              // used to specify a custom wrapper to be used by
+                              // highlighter.
+Make sure the custom wrapper
+                              // contains the string '{{code}}', this is where
+                              // the result from highlighter.js will be inserted

 plugins            : []       // Array of strings, each entry should be a
                               // markdown-it plugin in

 useHighlighter     : false    // When 'true' markdown-it will use highlight.js
                               // for code blocks
 ```